What is Gum Disease?

 Research has indicated that some people may be genetically susceptible to gum disease.
 Despite aggressive oral hygiene habits, these people may be more likely to develop periodontal disease.
 Let your dentist know if you have a family history of gum disease.
 Regular check-ups are advised as your dentist can look for signs of gingivitis as well as more advanced periodontitis.

 Stress is known to affect both your general and oral health.
 Research has demonstrated when you are stressed your immune system is weakened.
 This makes it more difficult to fight off gum infections.
-Subsequently, stress can affect your motivation and might lead to less effective daily plaque removal, poor nutrition and increased tobacco use.
+Subsequently, stress and sore gums is a common issue.
+This is for several reasons, such as affecting your motivation and might lead to less effective daily plaque removal, poor nutrition and increased tobacco use.
 If you are feeling stressed it is important to let your dentist know who can provide additional supportive care.

 Poor Nutrition and Obesity